Dr Mir Malkani — Updated on March 15, 2023

 Like men, whether steroids cause hair loss in women depends on the type of steroid used.

 The effect of anabolic steroids on women can be extreme.
-The National Institute on Drug Abuse reports that women who consumed anabolic steroids may experience excessive body hair growth, but could lose hair on the scalp.
+The National Institute on Drug Abuse reports that women who consumed anabolic steroids may experience excessive body hair growth, but could lose scalp hair.
 With continued consumption, hair loss may become irreversible [15].

 How to prevent steroid-related hair loss

 There are a few ways in which you can prevent, lessen, or fix steroid-related hair loss.
 However, it is important to note that natural regrowth may not always be achievable in some cases.
-You should always consult with a doctor if you are concerned about hair loss due to steroids, as they can advise you on the best preventative methods.
+You should always consult with a doctor if you are concerned about steroid hair loss, as they can advise you on the best preventative methods.

-- Understand that dosages may need to be adjusted or medications changed in order to avoid or lessen hair loss
+• Understand that dosages may need to be adjusted or the prescription medication changed in order to avoid or lessen hair loss

 How to fix steroid-related hair loss

-- A hair transplant, such as FUE or FUT, may help those who are taking medication to stimulate hair regrowth but still lack hair regrowth in certain areas, or for those that medication has not benefited.
+• An FUE hair transplant or FUT hair transplant may help those who are taking medication to stimulate hair regrowth but still lack hair regrowth in certain areas, or for those that medication has not benefited.

 Have you experienced hair loss due to steroid use?